Skip to content

 adler --explain --only github,gitlab torvalds

 You’ll see the signal that produced each verdict.
-On Found, that’s the matching status / body marker / redirect rule.
+On Found, that’s the matching status / body marker / redirect rule, plus confidence reasons such as found by detection signal or exact username match.
 On Uncertain, it’s the UncertainReason — typically something like cloudflare_challenge, rate_limited, geo_unavailable, or session_required.

 Almost always the answer is your scan source.
 Datacenter IPs (the default for cloud VMs and most home dev boxes routed through corporate egress) are pre-banned at CDN edges like Cloudflare and Akamai.
 From those IPs, sites that work fine in a browser return interstitial challenges to plain HTTP — and Adler honestly reports Uncertain(cloudflare_challenge) rather than guessing.